ycrypto/salty/README.md

 [docs-main-image]: https://img.shields.io/badge/docs-main-blue?style=flat-square
 [docs-main-link]: https://salty-main.netlify.com

-Small, sweet, swift Ed25519 signatures for microcontrollers.
+Small, sweet, swift: Ed25519 signatures for microcontrollers.
 With optimizations for Cortex-M4 and Cortex-M33.

-**NOTE: This is work-in-progress and not fit for use!**
+**NOTE: This is work-in-progress and not fit for use!
+The usual warnings apply: Your hamster will explode, etc. etc.**

 ## Goals